Beasts of Burden (Defiance): Plot

 Niles (James Murray) and Berlin (Anna Hopkins) transfer some mining equipment to Defiance when their caravan is attacked by a group of masked raiders.
 The raiders kill everyone except them and before they leave with the equipment, one of them forces Niles to strip and then urinates on him.

 As soon as they get back to Defiance, Niles meets Nolan (Grant Bowler) and Amanda (Julie Benz) and asks Nolan to find out who was behind the attack and the robbery.
 Nolan goes to Doc Yewll's (Trenna Keating) office to see if he can find any evidence on the bodies of the dead soldiers that will lead him to the raiders.
 There is a footprint on one of the bodies that indicates that the raiders were recently to the mines, but Nolan destroys the footprint while Tommy (Dewshane Williams) is watching.
-When Tommy asks why he did that, Nolan says that it was just a dirt and it would be useless to their research, but Tommy believes that Nolan tries to cover Rafe (Graham Greene).
+When Tommy asks why he did that, Nolan says that it was just dirt and it would be useless to their research, but Tommy believes that Nolan is trying to cover Rafe (Graham Greene).

 Meanwhile, Rafe returns home to find Josef (Ryan Kennedy) and the mining equipment there.
-When Josef tells him what he did, Rafe gets furious with him reminding him that the E-Rep is watching him and to bring the equipment he just stole from them to his house is really stupid.
-Nolan arrives at Rafe's house to check if he knows anything about the incident but Rafe pretends that it is the first time he hears about it.
-While they are talking, Josef comes from behind and aims Nolan with a gun, but Nolan takes him down and arrests him.
-Rafe asks him to give him a chance and let him go as a favor to him for saving Irisa (Stephanie Leonidas) in the past from E-Rep by killing some of their soldiers.
+When Josef tells him what he did, Rafe gets furious with him reminding him that the E-Rep is watching him and to bring the equipment he just stole from them to Rafe's house is really stupid.
+Nolan arrives at Rafe's house to check if he knows anything about the incident but Rafe pretends that it is the first time he heard about it.
+While they are talking, Josef comes up from behind and aims at Nolan with a gun, but Nolan takes him down and arrests him.
+Rafe asks Nolan to give Josef a chance and let him go as a favor to him for saving Irisa (Stephanie Leonidas) in the past from E-Rep by killing some of their soldiers.
 Nolan agrees to let Josef go but asks him to head out of the town immediately and to tell him where the stolen equipment is.
-Nolan returns the equipment and lies that he found it in a cave but Niles struggles to believe him since Tommy already told him about Nolan destroying an evidence at Yewll's office.
+Nolan returns the equipment and lies that he found it in a cave but Niles struggles to believe him since Tommy has already told him about Nolan destroying evidence at Yewll's office.

-Josef, instead of leaving Defiance, goes to find Berlin who has a tape from the attack and probably she will be able to see his face.
-When Berlin tries to fight him so he will not take the tape, she clearly sees him face and Josef kidnaps her and takes her hostage.
-Tommy informs Niles and Nolan that Berlin has disappeared and Nolan, with Rafe's help, find Josef before he hurts Berlin.
-Nolan gets shot at the leg and asks Rafe's to arrest Josef.
+Josef, instead of leaving Defiance goes to find Berlin, who has a tape from the attack and probably will be able to see his face.
+When Berlin tries to fight him so he will not take the tape, she clearly sees his face and Josef kidnaps her, taking her hostage.
+Tommy informs Niles and Nolan that Berlin has disappeared and Nolan, with Rafe's help finds Josef before he hurts Berlin.
+Nolan gets shot in the leg and asks Rafe to arrest Josef.
 Rafe arrests him but as soon as they get out, he uncuffs him telling him to run to save himself.
 Josef thanks him and runs but as soon as he gets few feet away, Rafe shoots him in the back killing him.